 Bachelor Of Education (Honours)

 The BEd(Hons) is the first degree after initial teacher qualification, and the Rhodes BEd(Hons) is a general postgraduate degree that prepares students for research-based postgraduate studies in education.
-Its aim is to consolidate and deepen students’ knowledge of education, and to develop their ability to research educational contexts using appropriate methodologies and techniques.
-The qualification demands a high level of theoretical engagement and intellectual independence and results in an NQF Level 8 exit qualification.
+It aims to consolidate and deepen students’ education knowledge and develop their ability to research educational contexts using appropriate methodologies and techniques.
+The qualification demands a high level of theoretical engagement and intellectual independence, resulting in an NQF Level 8 exit qualification.
 It provides a pathway to a Master’s in Education (MEd).

 The BEd Honors is a part-time qualification with tuition over two years.
-A new course is started every year, with one in Makhanda, formerly Grahamstown, and one in Okahandja, Namibia.
-Students attend five week-long teaching sessions each year and are expected to complete assignments between each session.
+A new course is started yearly, with one in Makhanda, formerly Grahamstown, South Africa, and one in Okahandja, Namibia.
+Students attend five week-long teaching sessions each year and are expected to complete assignments between sessions.
 Attendance at all sessions and submission of all assignments is compulsory.

 Educational Leadership & Management